-Baked rice in clay pots, loaded with butter, milk and cream, can be savory or sweet.
+Baked rice in clay pots, loaded with butter, milk, and cream, can be savory or sweet.
 Today I am showing you the savory one.
 Incredible texture and heavenly taste.
 One of the easiest on pot meals like this chicken and yellow rice recipe.

-Of course, this is not your everyday rice but, we need some luxury every now and then, and if you have a special occasion, this is a one pot meal that will impress your guests and leave you with less pots to clean.
+Of course, this is not your everyday rice but, we need some luxury every now and then, and if you have a special occasion, this is a one-pot meal that will impress your guests and leave you with fewer pots to clean.

-I really admire the way they lived back then, they did not have meat and chicken everyday, which a challenge I am going through now 😁, they used to get on hands and knees to scrub floors, not dragging themselves to the gym and trying to find excuses not to 😀, they ate fresh produce of the season and they used to raise their own chicken, ducks and pigeons, never knew frozen vegetables or meals.
-All my grandparents dies of age, just probably a week at most in the hospital in comma or some sort of sudden system failure and that’s it.
+I really admire the way they lived back then, they did not have meat and chicken every day, which a challenge I am going through now 😁, they used to get on hands and knees to scrub floors, not dragging themselves to the gym and trying to find excuses not to 😀, they ate fresh produce of the season and they used to raise their own chicken, ducks, and pigeons never knew frozen vegetables or meals.
+All my grandparents die of age, just probably a week at most in the hospital in comma or some sort of sudden system failure and that's it.

 I tried to lessen the fat content in this recipe without jeopardizing the taste, and I think I did a pretty good job, first I used 1% milk not full cream milk, I used butter instead of ghee and I used only half the amount, I also used a combination of Mascarpone cheese and sour cream instead of using the usual milk cream we use in Egypt which is mainly milk fat.

-This recipe is so popular in Egypt in banquets and specially during the holy month of Ramadan.
-I hope you’ll give it a try and as usual Enjoy!!.
+This recipe is so popular in Egypt in banquets and especially during the holy month of Ramadan.
+I hope you'll give it a try and as usual Enjoy!!.

 Savory Rice with cream (Egyptian Meammar Rice)

-- 1.5 cup of short grain rice – like cal rose.
+- 1.5 cups of short grain rice - like cal rose.

 - 2 Tablespoon sour cream.

 - 1.5 cup Chicken broth any type.